paulross/skiplist/docs/source/rolling_median.rst

 -----------------------------------------

 Mac OS X with 4 cores and hyper-threading.
-The table has 16m entries organised with different (column, row) shapes: 16 x 1m, 1k x 128k, 64k x 4k.
+The table has 134,217,728 floats (1GB of data) and the tests are run with with different shapes.
 The rolling median window is 21.

 Columns: 16